scikit-bio/scikit-bio/README.rst

 To get help with scikit-bio, you should use the `skbio <http://stackoverflow.com/questions/tagged/skbio>`_ tag on StackOverflow (SO).
 Before posting a question, check out StackOverflow's guide on how to `ask a question <http://stackoverflow.com/questions/how-to-ask>`_.
 The scikit-bio developers regularly monitor the skbio SO tag.

-General bioinformatics questions should be posted in more general forums like `Biostars <https://www.biostars.org>`_.

 Licensing
 ---------